Controversial Virginia state senators, including 'pro-life' Democrat, ousted in primary election

 In the central Virginia Senate nomination contest with Morrissey, Aird was powered to victory with the help of an unusual number of legislators and members of the state's congressional delegation who endorsed her.
 She also far outspent Morrissey, who ran a scrappy operation with no official campaign manager.

-A disbarred attorney with a long history of personal and professional controversies, Morrissey has long supported some abortion access but in recent years had expressed a willingness to vote with Republicans to enact stricter limits.
+A disbarred attorney with a long history of personal and professional controversies, Morrissey identifies as “pro-life” but has long supported some abortion access.
+He has recently expressed a willingness to vote with Republicans to enact stricter limits.

 Until this race, Morrissey had time and again overcome personal controversies to win elected office.
 As he campaigned for office this year, he faced allegations of mistreatment and physical abuse by his decades-younger estranged wife, which he strenuously denied.